elunna/hackem/hackem_changelog.md

     - Deals an extra d19 to make up for solid +10
     - Shows an appropriate message for tiny monsters.
 - [x] Drowsing Rod (Hack'EM)
-    - (Staff of Healing)
+    - (Staff of Healing) +d5 to-hit, +d8 dmg
+    - This is meant to simulate the original drow attack from slashem, so 19 in 20 times the sleep attack triggers for 2d4 turns.
-    - Attacks with a 25% chance of sleep gas from the head of the staff - so breathless monsters are not affected.
+    - It's a gas vapor attack so breathless monsters are not affected.
     - Grants sleep res
     - Healer's first sac gift.
 - [x] Elfrist